vircadia/vircadia-docs-sphinx/docs/source/explore/gallery.rst

 Gallery
 #######

-Here are some pictures of past events and Interface elements.
+This gallery showcases the Vircadia Interface and some past events and locations attended with it.

 .. figure:: _images/gallery/el_papa_viejo.jpg
     :alt: Maker meeting 28th September 2020
     :class: inline

-    Maker meeting, 28th September 2020, on the "El Papa Viejo" (meaning "The Big Pope").
+    Maker Meeting, 28th September 2020, on the "El Papa Viejo" (meaning "The Old Pope").

 .. figure:: _images/gallery/vircadia-snap-by-RyanLi-on-2020-06-12_14-28-47.jpg